Spring Recreational Preseason Camp!

 Both CSA and non-CSA players are welcome and encouraged to attend.
 CSA College ID Camps are open to any and all interested players.
 Camp capacity is limited by field/facility space only.
 T-shirt provided for all registrants.

+Online Registration will close on Friday, February 13.
 Register Early – Space is limited!
 A waiting list will be made available if the camp reaches capacity prior to the registration close date.
 Wait-listed players will be considered on a space-available basis after registration closes.

 Individual Withdrawal Policy: Cancellations subject to $25 admin fee.
 No refunds after the registration close date.